-- 1. Summary of how to unblock roadblocks - It's easy to run into these roadblocks. - Each of them can get in the way of effective communication and building relationships in your unit - So it's important to think about how they can be avoided. - When it comes to misreading signals, remember to look for cues.
-What is the person trying to tell you?
-Is there a disconnect between what you are seeing and what you are hearing?
+- Summarize how to unblock roadblocks - It's easy to run into these roadblocks. - Each of them can get in the way of effective communication and building relationships in your unit. - So it's important to think about how they can be avoided.
+Remember to match your response to what your battle buddy was looking for.